ARION

 “Why’s that?”
 Ethan asked.

-“Due to reduced blood pressure, instead of pooling in areas of the body in normal gravity, his blood won’t clot well in weightlessness,” the doctor explained as he pulled his patient out the corridor, taking the most direct route to the outer rotating deck.
+“Due to reduced blood pressure, instead of pooling in areas of the body in normal gravity, the blood won’t clot well in weightlessness,” the doctor explained as he pulled his patient out the corridor, taking the most direct route to the outer rotating deck.

 Transferring from the absence of gravity into a full one-gee environment was tricky even for a fully healthy individual, but it was almost a gymnastic event with an injured person who needed one hand to keep the blood inside his throat.
 The physician would need to push the opossum through a slotted, moving opening and someone would need to catch him.